MicrosoftDocs/sql-docs/docs/sql-server/azure-arc/connect-at-scale-autodeploy.md

 To fulfill your intent of connecting SQL Servers to Azure Arc and get the most out of Azure, Microsoft will automatically deploy the Azure extension for SQL Server to your Arc-enabled servers that have SQL Server installed.
 There is no cost associated with this change.

-The auto onboarding of Arc enabled SQL Servers is executed in multiple steps.
-This following list explains those steps.
+The steps for auto onboarding of Arc enabled SQL Server are:

-1. Microsoft sends a first email notification 14 days prior to the auto onboarding SQL Servers to Azure.
+1. **Initial notification**: Microsoft sends a first email notification 14 days prior to the auto onboarding SQL Servers to Azure.
 The email goes to subscription owners if both of the following points are true:

    - The subscription contains one or more Arc Servers with SQL Server installed and